Word Embedding A Powerful Tool — How To Use Word2Vec GloVe, FastText

 FastText

-FastText, which is essentially a word2vec model extension, treats each word as being made up of character n-grams.
+FastText, essentially a word2vec model extension, treats each word as being made up of character n-grams.
 Thus, the sum of these character n-grams constitutes the vector for a word.
 For instance, the word vector “orange” is the sum of the n-gram vectors:

 "<or", "ora", "oran", "orang", "orange" "orange>", "ran", "rang", "range" "range>", "ang", "ange", "ange>", "nge","nge>", "ge", "ge>"